 The automotive industry is fast-moving.
 New technologies – such as those for low emissions and safe mobility – are developing all the time.
 The possibilities seem unlimited.
 The traditional car has been developed into a controlled, high-tech system full of mechanics, electronics, sensors and informatics.
 The increase in vehicle intelligence has led to a vast demand for highly educated engineers able to think on system level, work in a variety of disciplines and see the car as a complete system rather than a collection of individual components.

 A multidisciplinary challenge

 In the Master of Automotive Technology program, you will learn how to view the car as a system.
 It offers in-depth knowledge about essential parts of a vehicle, and about vehicle-to-vehicle communication and control.
-The system approach is also demonstrated by the program being a joint initiative of six departments.
+The system approach is also demonstrated by the program being a joint initiative of five departments.

 With no other comparable programs in Europe, our Master of Automotive Technology program offers you an outstanding starting point for a successful career in the automotive industry.